 - What is the role of the Holy Spirit in water baptism? - 'The Spirit befriends matter' (Rogers).
-Is this true? - If the operations of the Trinity ad extra are inseparable, why talk about the work of the Spirit? - Is salvation an 'experience'? - Examine (a) a Christian liturgical text, or (b) a classic doctrinal claim through the lens of its affective impact. - Examine two primary texts from this paper from the perspective of (a) affect theory, or (b) cognitive science. - Can a person receive the Holy Spirit without showing evidence of the fact? - Can the action of the Holy Spirit be resisted? - 'The entire life of a good Christian is a holy desire' (Augustine).
+Is this true? - Is salvation an 'experience'? - Examine (a) a Christian liturgical text, or (b) a classic doctrinal claim through the lens of its affective impact. - Can a person receive the Holy Spirit without showing evidence of the fact? - Can the action of the Holy Spirit be resisted? - 'The entire life of a good Christian is a holy desire' (Augustine).
 Discuss. - What is at stake in theological debates about 'enthusiasm'? - 'This prodding to be boundary-crossing and border-transgressing marks the presence of the Spirit of God' (Jennings).
 Discuss. - What can contemporary theology learn from Pentecostalism? - 'If you pray truly, you are a theologian' (Evagrius of Pontus).
 Discuss in relation to the doctrine of the Holy Spirit. - 'Experience alone makes the theologian' (Luther).
 Discuss.